THIS DATE IN HISTORY: May 22

 1970: The NHL grows from 12 teams to 14 when the Buffalo Sabres and Vancouver Canucks are officially granted franchises.
 The expansion fee is $6 million.
 The new teams will begin play in the 1970-71 season and are placed in the East Division, with the Blackhawks moving to the West along with the six teams from the 1967 expansion.
 The Sabres finish fifth and the Canucks sixth in their first season, ahead of the Red Wings.

-1986: Patrick Roy becomes the second-youngest goaltender (20 years, 229 days) to have a shutout in the playoffs when he makes 15 saves in the Montreal Canadiens' 1-0 victory against the Calgary Flames in Game 5 of the Final at the Forum.
-He's the first rookie to have a playoff shutout since Don Simmons of the Boston Bruins in 1957.
+1986: Patrick Roy makes 15 saves for the first of his 23 playoff shutouts in the Montreal Canadiens' 1-0 victory against the Calgary Flames in Game 4 of the Final at the Forum.
 Claude Lemieux scores the only goal of the game with 8:50 remaining in the third period.
 The Canadiens become the first team to win 100 games in the Final, as well as the first to win 10 home games in one playoff year.

 2002: Dominik Hasek becomes the first goaltender in playoff history to be credited with an assist in overtime.
 He and Steve Yzerman get the assists when defenseman Fredrik Olausson scores at 12:44 of OT to give the Red Wings a 2-1 victory against the Colorado Avalanche in Game 3 of the Western Conference Final at Pepsi Center.
 It's Olausson's first playoff goal in 10 years.